 c.
-Limits (boundaries) of jurisdiction based on: Not Applicable
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual and Established by the OHWM and Established by Corps Navigation Study.

-Elevation of established OHWM (if known):
+Elevation of established OHWM (if known): unknown

-2. Non-regulated waters/wetlands (check if applicable):3
+2. Non-regulated waters/wetlands (check if applicable):

 □Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.